 You may never need to use this tip, but it's handy to know nonetheless: in case your Chromecast develops an issue where it doesn't work or function properly, you can revert the device to factory settings.

-Just access the Settings menu in the Chromecast app on your PC, Mac, or mobile device, and then select Restore Factory Settings.
-Simples.
+Just access the Settings menu in the Chromecast app on your PC, Mac, or mobile device, and then open the drop down menu on the top right and select Factory Reset.
+Simple.
 You can also restore the factory settings by holding down the Chromecast's button for 25 seconds.

 Join the Chromecast Preview Program

 If you join the Chromecast Preview Program, you will get the latest Chromecast features before they're released to the public.
 Google said the program is not a beta.
 It's a preview of stable features.
 To sign up, open the Google Cast app on Android or iOS, then tap Devices, and select the one that you want to use for the program.
 From there, select Device Settings, then Preview Program.

 Use the slider to select if you want to receive email notifications of updates as they are pushed to your Chromecast device.
 When you're done, select Join Program and tap Okay.

 And that's it.
 Let us know in the comments if we missed any nifty tips.